Sky Christopherson

-A member of the U.S. Cycling Team, an alternate for the 1996 Olympic Team and winner of the 2000 Olympic Trials, Christopherson is known for breaking a world record in 2011 in the velodrome sprint, notably using a ‘digital health’ model inspired by Dr. Eric Topol.
+A member of the U.S. Cycling Team, an alternate for the 1996 Olympic Team and, Christopherson is known for breaking a world record in 2011 in the velodrome sprint, notably using a 'digital health' model inspired by Dr. Eric Topol.
 The previous holder of the record, Steven Alfred, subsequently received a lifetime ban for performance-enhancing drug use.

-Christopherson founded the $8million dollar software platform Vicaso in 2007, and the biometrics and big data health company Optimized Athlete in 2012, which helped the underdog 2012 women's cycling team win medals at the London Olympics when Lance Armstrong and the men’s team were banned for drugs.
+Christopherson founded the $8million dollar software platform Vicaso in 2007, and the biometrics and big data health company Optimized Athlete in 2012, which helped the underdog 2012 women's cycling team win medals at the London Olympics when Lance Armstrong and the men's team were banned for drugs.
 The story was featured in the feature documentary Personal Gold: An Underdog Story.

 Early life

 Sky Christopherson was born on January 19, 1976 to American parents, and raised by his parents in Tucson, Arizona in the United States.
 He had an early interest in both sports, film, and technology, using a Sears video camera to create 3D playback when he was eight years old.